kelsos/rotki-dev-proxy/README.md

 # Rotki development proxy

+> This tool has already being merged upstream to the rotki repo, and any changes will happen there.

 The proxy's purpose is to provide an easy way to develop the frontend in parallel with the backend, and provide an easy way to test the premium features.